[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 - Subject line emojis: Emojis in subject lines can increase open rates by 45% or more.
 Look for a tool that provides an emoji button next to the subject line box.

-- Progressive profiling: Accurate identify a lead to show them different offers or ask them different questions to learn more about them over time and improve your personalization capability.
+- Progressive profiling: Accurately identify a lead to show them different offers or ask them different questions to learn more about them over time and improve your personalization capability.

 - Campaign booster: Automatically resend campaigns to subscribers who have not opened it after a certain period of time has elapsed.